Krillere/Expressions/README.md

 - Validating (Scope check, type check and so on.
 Currently performed by the C++ compiler)

 ## Project structure
-The compiler consists of four major parts; scanner, parser, validator and code generation, with some tree handling before code generation.
+The compiler consists of four major parts; scanner, parser, validator and code generation, with some tree handling in between phases (Pre-code generation, for example).

 The scanner creates tokens from the input source code.
 The parser determines the code structure and syntactical correctness and creates the program tree.
 The root node being a 'program', with multiple functions and/or types.
 The validator will, at some point, validate the scope of variables, and the typechecker will determine if types are correct.
-Currently, this is only handled by the C++ compiler.
+Currently, this is mostly handled by the C++ compiler.
 The code generator traverses the tree created by the parser and produces the C++ intermediate code.
 This intermediate code is saved on the users desktop in the file intermediate.cpp.

 Some standard functions are implemented in Expressions, but some are implemented in C++.
-The ```std.expr``` file contains the standard functions implemented in Expressions.
+The ```std.expr``` file contains the standard functions implemented in Expressions, and these can also be found on the Wiki.

+The scanner and parser is pretty good.
+It's easy to understand and the code works.
+There needs to be better error handling, but that can be added.
+The code generator needs some cleaning.
+This will be performed in increments, and is already underway.

 # The language